Mpouel/GAN/README.md

 ### Features:
 - Realtime render of the cube with the render of [Three.js](https://threejs.org/)
-- LEGO Mindstorm EV3 compatibility
+- LEGO Mindstorm EV3 and LEGO SPIKE Prime compatibility
 - Gyro

 ### License: